nick-konovalchuk/yandex-vacancies-scrape/README.md

 - `add.csv` with vacancies that weren't in previous `seen.csv`
 - `delete.csv` with vacancies that were in previous `seen.csv`, but not in the new one

 \* The URL with search filters is hard-coded.
-You can change it by changing the `_URL` variable
+You can change it by changing the `_URL` variable.
+You probably only need to change the search filters

 ## Usage
 If you don't use Python regularly, here are the steps for you: